Restaurants in Central

 Tip: Roast goose lower thigh on rice is the value cut; go at 11:15 for the first batch.

-Lan Fong Yuen on Gage Street in Central invented Hong Kong's silk stocking milk tea in 1952, with paper cup tea and a pineapple bun set landing under HK$60 from the side hatch.
+Lan Fong Yuen on Gage Street in Central invented Hong Kong's silk stocking milk tea in 1952, with paper cup tea and a pineapple bun set landing under HK$60.

 Try: Silk stocking milk tea and pineapple bun